ACUTE SINUSITIS OVERVIEW

 ACUTE SINUSITIS TREATMENT

-Initial treatment of a sinus infection aims to relieve symptoms since almost everyone will improve within the first 7 to 10 days.
+Initial treatment of a sinus infection aims to relieve symptoms since almost everyone will improve by 7 to 10 days.
 Experts recommend avoiding antibiotics during this time unless there is clear evidence of a severe bacterial infection.
 (See 'Moderate or severe symptoms' below.)

 Pain relief — Non-prescription pain medications, such as acetaminophen (eg, Tylenol) or ibuprofen (eg, Motrin, Advil) are recommended for pain.

-Nasal irrigation — Flushing the nose and sinuses with a saline solution several times per day can help to decrease pain caused by congestion.
+Nasal irrigation — Flushing the nose and sinuses with a saline solution several times per day has been proven to decrease pain associated with congestion and shorten the duration of symptoms.
 Instructions for nasal irrigation are provided in the table (table 1).

 Nasal decongestants — Nasal decongestant sprays, including oxymetazoline (Afrin) and phenylephrine (Neo-synephrine) can be used to temporarily treat congestion.
-However, these sprays should not be used for more than two to three days due to the risk of rebound congestion (when the nose is congested constantly unless the medication is used repeatedly).
+However, these sprays should not be used for more than two to three days due to the risk of rebound congestion (when the nose becomes congested constantly unless the medication is used repeatedly), possible addiction, and long-term consequences of frequent use, including persistent nasal dryness and crusting, which is very difficult to treat once it has developed.

 Other treatments — Other treatments for congestion, such as oral antihistamines (such as diphenhydramine/Benadryl) or zinc supplements are not proven to improve symptoms of sinusitis and can have unwanted side effects.
 Medications to thin secretions (such as guaifenesin) may help to clear mucus.